-2. Summary of significant accounting policies
+2. Summary of material accounting policies

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
-The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
+The material accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-Except for available for sale investments, which are recorded at fair value, these consolidated financial statements have been prepared on a historical cost basis and are presented in Canadian dollars, the Company's functional currency.
+Except for investments carried at fair value through other comprehensive income, these consolidated financial statements have been prepared on a historical cost basis and are presented in Canadian dollars, the Company's functional currency.

-The consolidated financial statements were approved by the Board of Directors on April 24, 2023.
+The consolidated financial statements were approved by the Board of Directors on April 23, 2024.

-The summary of significant accounting policies used in the preparation of these consolidated financial statements is described below:
+The summary of material accounting policies used in the preparation of these consolidated financial statements is described below: